Introduction

 files, one for each crate (which was quite inconvenient anyway).

-a new crate within a macro.
-We could define a file format to write templates of
+With this idea we can’t even use procedural macros because you can’t just create a new crate within a macro.
+We could define a file format to write templates of Rust code in order to replace parts of the code like async

 /.await

-sounds completely out of scope.
+.
+But that sounds completely out of scope.

 What ended up “working”: the maybe_async